quirozcj/monococcum_introgressions/README.md

-# Analysis to detect Triticum monococcum into domesticated hexaploid wheat.
+# Analysis to detect *Triticum monococcum* into domesticated hexaploid wheat.

-Scripts used in the publication ***"Einkorn genomics sheds light on evolutionary history of the oldest domesticated wheat"***\
+Scripts used in the publication ***"Einkorn genomics sheds light on evolutionary history of the oldest domesticated wheat"***.

-We used two methods to detect Introgressions from *T. monococcum* into domesticated wheat.
+## We used two methods:
 ## Our firts method involves a *k*-mer mapping based approach.
 ```
 Author: Hanin Ahmed